voxel51/fiftyone/docs/source/integrations/index.rst

 .. default-role:: code

-FiftyOne is designed to fit into your existing workflows as easily as possible.
-To this end, FiftyOne has integrated with various existing datasets, tools, and services that you are likely using.
+FiftyOne integrates naturally with other ML tools that you know and love.
+Click on the cards below to see how!

 ..
 Integrations cards section -----------------------------------------------------